-Property and land risk assessments are important both pre and post valuation, helping property purchasers and professionals to make informed decisions and minimise exposure to property risk.
+Property and land risk assessments are important both pre and post valuation, helping property purchasers and professionals to make informed decisions and minimise exposure to property risk assessment.

 There has been a push for a review of current valuation auditing, with recent news reports indicating an apparent increase in ‘down valuations’ from 5% to 20% in two years, where mortgage valuations are presented with a lower figure than the listings or the offer amount accepted by the seller.